People > Notable Norkans > Conrad Starkel

 Conrad "Con" Starkel

-From 1902 to 1904, Con played for teams in Walla Walla, Washington; Wallace, Idaho; Olympia, Washington; the Boise Fruit Pickers and the Portland Browns in the Pacific Coast League.
+From 1902 to 1904, Con played for teams in Walla Walla, Washington; Wallace, Idaho; Olympia, Washington; the Boise Fruit Pickers; and the Portland Browns in the Pacific Coast League.

-From 1902 to 1904, Con played for teams in Walla Walla, Washington; Wallace, Idaho; Olympia, Washington; the Boise Fruit Pickers and the Portland Browns in the Pacific Coast League.
+From 1902 to 1904, Con played for teams in Walla Walla, Washington; Wallace, Idaho; Olympia, Washington; the Boise Fruit Pickers; and the Portland Browns in the Pacific Coast League.

-The New York Yankees drafted Con in 1905 but he was "farmed out" to Montgomery, Alabama and later played three games with Indianapolis.
+The New York Yankees drafted Con in 1905, but he was "farmed out" to Montgomery, Alabama, and later played three games with Indianapolis.

-in 1906, Con made his first major league action with the Washington Senators of the American League.
+In 1906, Con made his first major league action with the Washington Senators of the American League.
 Unfortunately, he only played in one game and completed the season with Albany of the New York State League and Baltimore of the Eastern League.

-With his pitching arm beginning to weaken, Con joined the Aberdeen Black Cats of the Northwestern League for the 1907 and 1908 seasons and then went on to play for the Grays Harbor team that won the Northwestern League champion in 1909.
+With his pitching arm beginning to weaken, Con joined the Aberdeen Black Cats of the Northwestern League for the 1907 and 1908 seasons and then went on to play for the Grays Harbor team that won the Northwestern League championship in 1909.

 As his career wound down, Con played again in Canada for the Victoria Bees of the NWL in 1911 and finally with the Tacoma Tigers later that year.
 At age 31, after 10 seasons in the minor leagues, Con decided to retire with an overall record of 103 wins and 111 losses.

-in 1906, Con made his first major league action with the Washington Senators of the American League.
+In 1906, Con made his first major league action with the Washington Senators of the American League.
 Unfortunately, he only played in one game and completed the season with Albany of the New York State League and Baltimore of the Eastern League.

-With his pitching arm beginning to weaken, Con joined the Aberdeen Black Cats of the Northwestern League for the 1907 and 1908 seasons and then went on to play for the Grays Harbor team that won the Northwestern League champion in 1909.
+With his pitching arm beginning to weaken, Con joined the Aberdeen Black Cats of the Northwestern League for the 1907 and 1908 seasons and then went on to play for the Grays Harbor team that won the Northwestern League championship in 1909.

 As his career wound down, Con played again in Canada for the Victoria Bees of the NWL in 1911 and finally with the Tacoma Tigers later that year.
 At age 31, after 10 seasons in the minor leagues, Con decided to retire with an overall record of 103 wins and 111 losses.